Sage-Bionetworks/SageResearch/MigrationNotes/MigrationNotes_v5.0.md

 Note: `RSDTaskResultObject` is included as a top-level result to maintain the serialization "type" key that has been used on iOS of "task", while changing the top-level result "type" key to "assessment" to match the existing Kotlin implementation.

+## Refactored Permissions and Async Actions

+Refactored permissions and moved the protocol for `AsyncActionConfiguration` from MobilePassiveData to AssessmentModel.

+## Refactored Survey Rules

+Refactored navigation based on question survey rules and moved to AssessmentModel.